-This is part II of my travels around the magical Snæfellsnes peninsula and a direct continuation of my travel-blog the Magical Snæfellsnes Peninsula Part I. There is just so much to see and do here that I have created 5 travel-blogs where I show you the most important sights on the Snæfellsnes peninsula in chronological order.
+This is part II of my travels around the magical Snæfellsnes peninsula and a direct continuation of my travel-blog the Magical Snæfellsnes Peninsula Part I. There is just so much to do and see here that I have written 5 travel-blogs where I show you the sights on the Snæfellsnes peninsula in chronological order.

 Þúfubjarg cliff is the first stop, 250 meters uphill Svalþúfa, which is right in front of the parking lot, and from where you will get a beautiful view of the 2 cliffs of Lóndrangar in the distance.
 The hill looks innocent enough, but it turns into a sheer rock so caution is needed here.
 Svalþúfa is the name of the hill and Þúfubjarg is the name of the cliff.
 This is most likely the eastern part of the old crater.